open-toast/pulseman/README.md

 ## Contributing

-Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

-See [CHANGELOG](CHANGELOG.md) for a history of changes to this repo.
+See [CHANGELOG](CHANGELOG.md) for a history of changes to this repository.

 ## Authors